ricmmartins/glusterfs-azure-shared-disks/README.md

 A guide on howto create a redundant storage pool using GlusterFS and Azure Shared Disks

-Build your workload in cloud doesn't mean that your workload never will fail.
-When you start to draft your architecture, consider that all can fail.
-This is what will ensure your availability.
-Keep in mind:

-> "Design for failure and nothing fails."

-So here I'll show you how to create a redundtant storage pool using [GlusterFS](https://www.gluster.org/) and [Azure Shared Disks](https://docs.microsoft.com/en-us/azure/virtual-machines/disks-shared).
+In this article I'll show you how to create a redundtant storage pool using [GlusterFS](https://www.gluster.org/) and [Azure Shared Disks](https://docs.microsoft.com/en-us/azure/virtual-machines/disks-shared).
 GlusterFS is a network-attached storage filesystem that allows you to pool storage resources of multiple machines.
 Azure shared disks is a new feature for Azure managed disks that allows you to attach a managed disk to multiple virtual machines (VMs) simultaneously.

 Our setup will consist in: